corcor27/Introduction_to_R/_episodes/13-calculating-rstudio.md

 ---

 ### Dipping our toes
 We have covered some relatively dry theory so let’s take some small steps and start interacting with R. From the console we can start exploring calculation.
-Write in the following commands.
+Write in the following commands:

 ```
 10 – 5 #(subtraction)
 ```
-{: .input}
+{: .language-r}

 ```
 5